20260624 Ot Figeac 2249

 our villages of character

-In the heart of Grand-Figeac, we stroll from valleysto villages.
-From fortresses perched atop a cliff to cities coiled in the hollow of a valley, let’s escape to these unavoidable sites with a rich historical past.
+In the heart of the Grand-Figeac region, you can wander from valley to village.
+From fortresses perched atop cliffs to towns nestled in the heart of a valley, let’s escape to these unmissable sites with their rich historical past.